 Materials

-In the present study, six stories were used to teach the participants six status hierarchies.
+Six stories were used to teach the participants six status hierarchies.
 The stories were based on Von Hecker and colleagues’ (2013) materials, and were translated and adapted from German to Norwegian.
 Each story consisted of 16 sentences.
 The first sentence in each story was always an introduction to the topic of the story.
 The following 15 sentences in each story illustrated the status of six persons in each story referred to by name.
 Each sentence described an interaction between two of the people in the story, corresponding to the 15 possible pairings between the six persons.
 For example, in one of the stories, about the members in a fishing club, a sentence would read “Frank, the chairman, has a short talk with Richard, a newly appointed member, to teach him the most important nature conservation rules on fishing grounds.”
 The names for each story were randomly selected for each participant out of a pool of 42 names of approximately equal popularity and without a priori social status implications (e.g. common names among cultural minorities).

 Procedure

-I programmed the experiment in E-Prime 2.0.
+The experiment was conducted in E-Prime 2.0.
 The participants read each story sentence by sentence on a computer screen, using the spacebar to proceed when they were ready.
 The first sentence was always the same for all participants, presenting the topic of each story.
 The other 15 sentences were presented in randomized order.
 The participants were encouraged to think about the status implication between the persons in each story as they read.
 After each story the participants were presented with a fixation cross, followed by pairs of names side by side from the story they just read.
 The participants were to select the person with higher or lower status, depending on the counterbalance search condition, by pressing on a keyboard the “a” key to select the left target or the “l” key to select the right target.
 The 15 possible pairs were presented in the two possible configurations for each (AB and BA).
 After one cycle of these 30 configurations had been presented, they were immediately presented once more, to a total of 60 trials in a block corresponding to each story.
 The blocks were presented in a randomized order.
 The participants had five seconds to respond, automatically proceeding to the next trial if no response was given.
 At the end of the experiment, information about each subject (age, gender, etc.) was collected with the survey software Qualtrics.
 The experiment lasted about 45 minutes debriefing included.

 Results

-All responses ≤ 400ms were removed from analysis, as responses this quick are unlikely to be genuine responses.
-Additionally, any block with ≥ 20% incorrect trials and participants with > 3 excluded blocks were excluded from analysis.
-These criteria were set before data were analyzed.
-Twenty three blocks but no participants were excluded by these criteria.
-Finally, all additional incorrect trials were excluded from analysis.
-780 trials were excluded by this criterion.
+Responses were filtered by the same criteria as in experiment 1.
+780 trials were excluded by these criteria.
 In total, 2160 trials (20.0%) were not included in the analysis according to all these criteria.